 See below for examples of past work

 My sister Rachel Hird wrote this book about our Granddad Reg Hird’s adventures in WW1.
 She transcribed Reg’s letters to Grandma – Nellie Dean.
 She also transcribed Nellie’s diaries from 1917, 1918 and 1919.
 It’s a ripping tale with lovely pictures and postcards from the continent.
 I worked with her to layout the story and the graphics.
-We had 150 printed at Pivotal Thames in Wellington.
+Printed by Pivotal Thames

 Read more about it here

-Since 1999 Richard Hall, Kay Leather and I have designed and produced 20 Almanacs, a fundraiser for our astronomy club The Phoenix Astronomical Society.
-This comprehensive Almanac included sunrise/set times, moon rise/set times, astronomical phenomena and local astronomical information for New Zealand.
+Richard Hall, Kay Leather and I have designed and produced 20 Almanacs as a fundraiser for the astronomy club The Phoenix Astronomical Society.
+This comprehensive Almanac includes sunrise/set times, moon rise/set times, astronomical phenomena and local astronomical information for New Zealand.
 TPAS sold the Almanac on-line as a fundraiser to maintain Stonehenge Aotearoa and our two observatories in the Wairarapa.

-In 2013 and 2014 I worked with Dean Cato at Design Strategies to rebrand and refresh the Waitangi visitor centre at the historical site of Waitangi.
-We changed all the signage to become bilingual in Maori and English.
+In 2013 and 2014 I worked with Dean Cato at Design Strategies to rebrand and refresh the Waitangi visitor centre at the historical site of Waitangi changing the signage to bilingual in TeReo and English.
 We created over 150 way finding signs and display material for the John Scott building and Whare Waka Cafe.